vaquerizaslab/chess/README.md

 ## Usage

-CHESS has five basic commands:
+CHESS has these basic commands:
 * `sim` contains the matrix comparison features
 * `oe` can be used to transform normalized Hi-C matrices into observed / expected matrices